 with hints of blue, reminiscent of a lush rainforest and was adorned with

 and crucially, lacked even a single online photo the next morning.
+The world was going nuts without it.

 The dress on a display |